kashodiya/my-open-webui/README.md

 ## GPU EC2 instance
 - WARRNING: GPU instances are very expensive.
 Control cost by keeping it down when not using.
-- Increate quota for G instance:
+- Increase quota for G instance:
     - http://aws.amazon.com/contact-us/ec2-request
     - Select your region
-    - Set new Limit to 5
+    - Set new Limit to 10
-- Go tp AWS Console, Service Quota, for "Amazon Elastic Compute Cloud (Amazon EC2)" service and request to increase "Running On-Demand G and VT instances" to 5.
+- Go to AWS Console, Service Quota, for "Amazon Elastic Compute Cloud (Amazon EC2)" service and request to increase "Running On-Demand G and VT instances" to 10.
 (Assuming that you are using g5.xlarge instance type.)
+    - Wait for the quota increase to be approved.
 - To create GPU instance add following variable in ``terraform\terraform.tfvars.json``
 ```json
    "create_gpu_instance": true